DeclanChidlow/vale.rocks/src/posts/extended-reality-browsers.md

 Being a Google platform, [Chrome launched for the Daydream](https://blog.google/products-and-platforms/products/chrome/browse-web-vr-chrome-launches-daydream-view/) in July 2018.
 Despite how it was marketed, Chrome on Daydream is not a separate browser but is instead Chrome for Android.
 It supported WebVR, and, later, WebXR.
 In addition to being launchable directly from the Daydream's home screen, sites can be opened directly by navigating to them on Chrome on the phone and then placing the phone in a Daydream headset.
 Support for Daydream was removed from Chrome with Chrome 85.

-Daydream received Firefox Reality when the browser launched in 2018, and it stopped receiving updates when the platform was discontinued in October 2019.
+Daydream received Firefox Reality when the browser launched in 2018 and Vuplex VR Web Browser in 2019.
+Both browsers stopped receiving updates when the Daydream platform was discontinued in October 2019.

 ## Oculus Go